finestructure/Arena/README.md

 ## Compatibility

-`arena` was built and tested on macOS 10.15 Catalina using Swift 5.1.3.
-It should work on other versions of macOS and Swift as well.
+`arena` was built and tested on macOS 10.15 Catalina using Swift 5.2.

-Playground books created by `arena` should equally run on macOS 10.15 Catalina as well as iOS 13.
+Playground books created by `arena` should run on macOS as well as iOS.
 Please bear in mind that the Swift packages you import when creating playground books will need to be iOS compatible.

+Note that while creating playgrounds requires macOS 10.15 and Swift 5.2, the resulting playgrounds should be supported on a wider range of operating system and compiler versions.
+This will mainly depend on the packages you are importing.